-Setup Your Supported File Format for a Successful Sign Print
+Setup Your Supported Design File Format for a Successful Sign Print

 File format and set up is important to ensure your custom sign design prints as expected.
 We recommend saving and submitting your design as a Print Ready PDF.
 Print Ready PDF follows a certain design criteria to ensure that a file is viewed properly on your screen and translates correctly when printed using a commercial printer.
 This also result in a PDF file that can be printed “as submitted” without any alterations.

-Print Ready PDF should have the following criteria and follow print best practices described below.
+Print Ready PDF should have the following criteria and follow the best practices described below.

-All print files submitted must should be created, saved or converted to the CMYK(Cyan Magenta Yellow Black) color profile.
-Submitting a file in RGB(Red Green Blue) color profile for production commercial printing will have unexpected color results.
+All print files submitted must be created, saved, or converted to the CMYK(Cyan, Magenta, Yellow, Black) color profile.
+Submitting a file to a commercial printer in RGB(Red, Green, Blue) color profile will have unexpected color results.
 We recommend starting your design in CMYK mode or converting your print file from RGB to CMYK before submitting.

 Your art board dimension should match the dimension of the final printed product.
 For example, a 48” x 48” sign should be designed on a 48” x 48” art board.
 Please remove any excess white space that is not required on the final print as the entire art board will be printed as submitted.
 If artwork is to the edge of the page a bleed of 0.125” and crop marks are required.